linhngkh/Ecommerce-Furniture-website/README.md

 * Making reusable components.

-* Structuring my application in an effective way when it comes to more complex web.
+* Structuring my application, both frontend & backend in an effective way when it comes to more complex web.(MVC pattern)

 * Optimizing my web performance.